moonbeam-foundation/moonbeam/scripts/README.md

 You can run up to 3 relay chain validators with this script.
 We use the `purestake/moonbase-relay-testnet` docker image for validators.
 Currently this image is manually published from commit (TODO), but this will change in the future.
 Each node will get its key inserted 5 seconds after starting, using curl command.
-(*The grandpa consensus is not yet supported as it requires to restart the node.*)
+(*The grandpa finality gadget is not yet supported as it requires to restart the node.*)

 ```bash
 scripts/run-alphanet-relay.sh